uranus4ever/Extended-Kalman-Filter-Project/README.md

 ### 3. How to run the code

 1. Clone this repo.
-2. Download the Udacity Term 2 [simulator](https://github.com/udacity/self-driving-car-sim/releases/tag/v1.0).
+2. Download the Udacity Term-2 [simulator](https://github.com/udacity/self-driving-car-sim/releases/tag/v1.0).
 3. Make a build directory: `mkdir build && cd build`
 4. Compile: `cmake .. && make`
    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 5. Run the command: `./ExtendedKF`.
 6. Run the simulator.

----
 ## Result

 Threshold: RMSE <= [0.11, 0.11, 0.52, 0.52]